rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### Kubernetes master

 A Kubernetes cluster consists of a master and one or more worker nodes.
 In our  setup the master also acts as a worker.
-As a result we can create a single node Kubernetes cluster, but in this tutorial we will create we will create a master and two workers nodes.
+As a result we can create a single node Kubernetes cluster, but in this tutorial we'll create a master and two workers nodes.

 In this section we will create the master node.